curityio/nginx_oauth_proxy_module/resources/2-testing.md

 ## 4. Understand Test Behavior

-Each test spins up an instance of NGINX under the `t/servroot` folder which runs on the test port of 1984.\
+Each test spins up an instance of NGINX under the `t/servroot` folder which runs on the default test port of 1984.\
 Tests that are expected to succeed use proxy_pass to route to a target that runs after the module and simply returns:

 ```nginx